dabrze/topsis-msd-improvement-actions/docs/source/installation.rst

 .. _installation:

-To use MSDTransformer, first you need to download a zip file from the project's site: https://github.com/dabrze/topsis-msd-improvement-actions
+To use WMSDTransformer, first you need to download a zip file from the project's site: https://github.com/dabrze/topsis-msd-improvement-actions
 You can also download it directly, by this link: https://github.com/dabrze/topsis-msd-improvement-actions/archive/refs/heads/main.zip

 Unpack downloaded folder and navigate to its localization in cmd/anaconda.